Hyperprolactinaemia: Signs and symptoms

+Men often present late in the course of hyperprolactinemia, typically with symptoms related to the expansion of their pituitary tumor, such as headaches, visual defects, and external ophthalmoplegia, or symptoms from secondary adrenal or thyroid failure.
+Despite experiencing sexual impairment for many years before receiving a diagnosis, it is unclear whether macroprolactinomas are more commonly seen in men due to delayed diagnosis or if the pathogenesis of prolactinomas differs between men and women.
+Unlike women, who most commonly have microprolactinomas, men usually present with macroprolactinomas, and their serum prolactin levels are generally much higher than those observed in women.

 Long-term hyperprolactinaemia can lead to detrimental changes in bone metabolism as a result of hypoestrogenism and hypoandrogenism.
-Studies have shown that chronically elevated prolactin levels lead to increased bone resorption and suppression of bone formation, leading to reduced bone density, increased risk of fractures, and increased risk of osteoporosis.
-The chronic presence of hyperprolactinemia can lead to hypogonadism and osteolysis in men.
+Studies have shown that chronically elevated prolactin levels lead to increased bone resorption and suppress bone formation, resulting in reduced bone density, increased risk of fractures, and increased risk of osteoporosis.
+In men, the chronic presence of hyperprolactinemia can lead to hypogonadism and osteolysis.
+The prevalence of bone impairment is significantly higher in men with prolactinomas compared to women.
+Impaired bone mineral density (BMD) serves as an "end organ" marker, reflecting the full extent of the disease.
+It could potentially become a surrogate marker for the severity of long-term hyperprolactinemia and associated hypogonadism.

 Causes

 Prolactin secretion is regulated by both stimulatory and inhibitory mechanisms.
 Dopamine acts on pituitary lactotroph D2 receptors to inhibit prolactin secretion while other peptides and hormones, such as thyrotropin releasing hormone (TRH), stimulate prolactin secretion.
 As a result, hyperprolactinemia may be caused by disinhibition (e.g., compression of the pituitary stalk or reduced dopamine levels) or excess production.
 The most common cause of hyperprolactinemia is prolactinoma (a type of pituitary adenoma).
-A blood serum prolactin level of 1000–5000 mIU/L (47-235 ng/mL) may arise from either mechanism, however levels >5000 mIU/L (>235 ng/mL) is likely due to the activity of an adenoma.
-Prolactin blood levels are typically correlated to the size the tumors.
+A blood serum prolactin level of 1000–5000 mIU/L (47–235 ng/mL) may arise from either mechanism, however levels >5000 mIU/L (>235 ng/mL) is likely due to the activity of an adenoma.
+Prolactin blood levels are typically correlated with the size of the tumors.
 Pituitary tumors smaller than 10 mm in diameter, or microadenomas, tend to have prolactin levels <200 ng/mL.
 Macroadenomas larger than 10 mm in diameter possess prolactin >1000 ng/mL.

 Hyperprolactinemia inhibits the secretion of gonadotropin-releasing hormone (GnRH) from the hypothalamus, which in turn inhibits the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) from the pituitary gland and results in diminished gonadal sex hormone production (termed hypogonadism).
 This is the cause of many of the symptoms described below.

 In many people, elevated prolactin levels remain unexplained and may represent a form of hypothalamic–pituitary–adrenal axis dysregulation.